rubyguides

 Hash#default returns the default value for a hash — the value returned when you access a key that doesn’t exist.
 Every hash starts with a default of nil.
 You can set a default when creating the hash with Hash.new, or change it later with Hash#default=.

-A hash with a default value is useful for counting, memoization, and any situation where you’d otherwise need to check if a key exists before using it.
+A map with a default value works well for counting, memoization, and any situation where you would otherwise need to check if a key exists before using it.

 h = Hash.new(0)